Onboard Ranging-based Relative Localization and Stability for Lightweight Aerial Swarms: Tiny Relative Localization Scheme and Observability

+which is the determinant of the observability matrix.
 According to the local weak observability theory, the system is observable only if observability matrix $\vect{O}$ is full rank.
-In other words, the determinant of the matrix in Eq. \eqref{eq:uwb_obserMatrix} should be non-zero.
-The determinant is calculated as
+In other words, \eqref{eq:uwb_obserDet} should be non-zero.

-Although it is difficult to get the full analytical solution of $\lvert \vect{O} \rvert \neq 0$ from Eq. \eqref{eq:uwb_obserDet}, we can extract some intuitive and practical unobservable conditions.
-For example, $\lvert \vect{O} \rvert$ tends to be zero when $\vect{p}_{ij}$ is close to zero.
-This means compact movements of this multi-robot system will cause lower estimation accuracy.
-Also, $\vect{v}_j$ cannot be zero, simply because the $i^{\mathrm{th}}$ robot cannot find out the heading of $j^{\mathrm{th}}$ robot if $j^{\mathrm{th}}$ robot is not moving.
-However, $\vect{v}_i$ could be zero in Eq. \eqref{eq:uwb_obserDet}, because the relative state is represented in the body frame of robot $i^{\mathrm{th}}$ and it knows its own heading, even if it is static.
+Although it is difficult to get the full analytical solution of $\lvert \vect{O} \rvert \neq 0$, we can extract three intuitive and practical unobservable conditions.
+1) $\vect{p}_{ij}$ is close to zero, which means compact movements will cause lower estimation accuracy; 2) $\vect{v}_j$ is zero, leading that $i^{\mathrm{th}}$ robot cannot find out the heading of $j^{\mathrm{th}}$ robot; 3) The relative velocity $-\vect{v}_i^T+\vect{v}_j^TR^T$ is zero, which happens in most formation flights.
+Based on the above resource-constrained method, we will analyze surprising theoretical results in the following subsections.

-Another important unobservable condition is formation behavior of multiple robots, in which the relative velocity $-\vect{v}_i^T+\vect{v}_j^TR^T$ is zero.
-This will cause the second term of Eq. \eqref{eq:uwb_obserDet} to be zero, and the first term is also zero when yaw rates of both robots remain zero.
-This seems a seriously limiting condition, as this is exactly what happens in most formation flights.
-The influence of these unobservable conditions will be discussed in the simulation and experiments.